robenkleene/design-references/photoshop/tutorials/photoshop-3d-frosted-glass.md

 ## Frosted Glass

 1. Select the `Front Inflation Material` and `Back Inflation Material`, then click the folder icon next to `Height` in the `Properties` panel and choose `New Texture...`.
 Save the default (two dialogs will pop up, click save in both).
+2. For the `Front Inflation Material`, right-click the icon to the right of `Height` in the properties and choose `Edit Texture...`.
+3. When editing the texture, double-click the `Background` layer to convert it to a normal layer.
+4. Choose `Filter > Render > Clouds`.
+5. Choose `Filter > Filter Gallery...`, choose `Distort > Glass`, set `Distortion: 20`, `Smoothness: 2`, and `Scaling: 200`.
+6. Close the `Front Inflation Material` document.